- Library Home

 These are the databases that are searched all at once:

 Some resources show up in the results of One Search that are independent of our database subscriptions.
 Here are some of those sources that are automatically searched when you use One Search.
 However, we do not own access to all of these.
 This means that you and your students may discover resources that are not available through the Ray Howard Library.
 Some of these are open access databases, so you and your students can access them for free.
 For articles from other databases, you will be able, in many cases, to order copies through Interlibrary Loan.

 Use interlibrary loan (ILL) to borrow books and articles that are not available in the Shoreline Community College Library, and that you do not want for the permanent collection.
 ILL may be the right choice for your disciplinary professional learning.

-Spring 2020 physical item ILL is temporarily unavailable.
+Physical item ILL is temporarily unavailable.

 Put a book, film or music cd owned by the library on reserve by clicking the button and filling out the form.
 Please tell us how many quarters the item should be on reserve, and how many hours your students can keep the item.

 To put aside your own personal item for your students, click the button and fill out the form.
 Keep in mind that you will need to tell us how long to put it aside and the checkout period your students will have when they check out the item.